femke77/trivia-game/README.md

   ## Description  ✏️

-  This is a small trivia app that uses the trivia api
+  This is a small trivia app that uses the open trivia database.

   ## Table of Contents 📖